tinspham209/study-typescript/typescript-basics/README.md

 Enum        enum{ NEW, OLD}   Added by TypeScript: Automatically enumerated global constant identifiers Any         *                 Any kind of value, no specific type assignment
 ```

+### Types

+- `Union types` are any number of types which are joined by a vertical bar |
+- `Literal types` A literal is a more concrete sub-type of a collective type.
+By using literal types you can allow an exact value which a string, number, or boolean must have.